usamaidrsk/openmrs-esm-greet-patients-app/README.md

 ## Adapting the code

-1. Start by finding and replacing all instances of "template" with the name of your microfrontend.
+1. Start by finding and replacing all instances of "greet-patients" with the name of your microfrontend.
 2. Update `index.ts` as appropriate, at least changing the feature name and the page name and route.
 3. Rename the `root.*` family of files to have the name of your first page.
 4. Delete the contents of the objects in `config-schema`.
 Start filling them back in once you have a clear idea what will need to be configured.
-5. Delete the `greeter` and `patient-getter` directories, and the contents of `root.component.tsx`.
+5. Delete the `greeter` and `patient-getter` directories, and the contents of `greet-patients.component.tsx`.
 6. Delete the contents of `translations/en.json`.
 7. Open up `.github/workflows` and adapt it to your needs.
-If you're writing a microfrontend that will be managed by the community, you might be able to just replace all instances of `template` with your microfrontend's name.
+If you're writing a microfrontend that will be managed by the community, you might be able to just replace all instances of `greet-patients` with your microfrontend's name.
   However, if you're writing a microfrontend for a specific organization or implementation, you will probably need to configure GitHub Actions differently.
 8. Delete the contents of this README and write a short explanation of what